top of page

 • Their presence and prosperity for the last 2000 years shows that religious co-existence is possible in the region.

-• The continuous presence of Palestinian Christians counters the dangerous rhetoric that the conflict is between Islam and Western culture or that a multi-faith state is impossible.
+• The continuous presence of Palestinian Christians counters the dangerous rhetoric that the conflict is between Islam and Western culture.
+It isn't.

 png (6)_edited.jpg